SergeiVasilchenko/consultplace_crm/README.md

      **Important:** Double-check that all `image:` references in `docker-compose.production.yml` point to your repository username.

+7. **Use your own domain name**
+   - Change `consultplacetest.sytes.net` to your own domain in all the configuration files.

 ## Launch

 - **From the local machine:**